 TEXT 530-249-1430 or email

-WEEKLY VIDEOS SHOWING THE LAKE ON THE RISE
+VIDEOS SHOWING THE LAKE RISE 2017

 CHRISTIE DAY USE AREA HANDICAP RAMP TOWARDS THE LAKE IS IN SUCH DISREPAIR THAT IT CAN HANDICAP YOU IF YOU AREN'T ALREADY IMPAIRED.
 THERE ARE A LOT OF TRIP HAZARDS.
 IT ENDS A VERY GOOD DISTANCE FROM ANY ACCESS TO THE WATER.
 Walk on the vegetation.
 There are several trails.
 A statement from LNF has been long requested and short on delivery.
 This is a very dangerous "trail" to the lake.
 I have been hounding USFS to get the access repaired.
 I was told this week that LNF is still waiting for the State Lands Commission for input and approval to repair the existing handicap access.